 Those students who are in need of Academic Support Service (i.e. study skills, note taking, time management, test taking, organization skills) should seek assistance through the Office of Student Services.

 Counseling Services

-Texas Chiropractic College will refer students to off-campus providers and virtual providers for their counseling needs.
+Texas Chiropractic College will refer students to off-campus providers and our virtual Ally Health providers for their counseling needs.

 Services for Students with Disabilities